Options Trading Tick, Best Stock Market Courses In India

 3. Profit Potential: The profit potential for the buyer of a put option is limited to the difference between the strike price and the asset’s price at expiration, minus the premium paid.

-• Butterfly spreads: A butterfly spread is an option trading tick strategy that involves purchasing one option trading tick and selling two other options trading tick with the same underlying asset but different strike prices and/or expiration dates.
+• Butterfly spreads: A butterfly spread is an option trading strategy that involves purchasing one option trading and selling two other options trading with the same underlying asset but different strike prices and/or expiration dates.

 Leave a Comment